pslucas0212/dotNet7ForOpenShift/README.md

 # Run .Net 7 code on Red Hat OpenShift Container Platform on Mac OS

-In this tutorial we will create a simple Hello World .Net 7 application and run it on a desktop instance of Red Hat OpenShift for developers called OpenShift Local.
+In this tutorial we will create a simple Hello World .Net 7 application and run it on a desktop instance of Red Hat OpenShift designed for testing applications locally called OpenShift Local.

 The tutorial will demonstrate how easy it is to get started with development in Kubernetes with the Red Hat OpenShift Container Platform (OCP).
 OCP supports many languages and you can easily bring your .Net code to the world of containers and Kubernetes with OCP.